Lencoe/Construction-/README.md

 o Writes the updated details about the projects to the text file when the program ends.

-#at the end finalize the project and print out the invoice for the Cstomer.
+#at the end finalize the project and print out the invoice for the Customer.

 Used Javadoc to generate API documentation from documentation comments for your program.